pzzd/statistics-probability/notes/sampling_distributions.md

 - After many such samples, if you plot all of these sample means , you will see a normal distribution with mean around 0.6.
 - μ<sub>p̂</sub> = μ<sub>X</sub>/n = 0.6
 - σ<sub>p̂</sub> = √(p(1-p)/n) = √(0.6 * 0.4 / 10) ≈ 0.15

+## Normal conditions for sampling distributions of sample proportions

+The rule of thumb for skewness is: if np >= 10 AND n(1-p) >= 10, then the sampling distribution is pretty normal.
+Remember, the sampling distribution shows proportions over many samples; n is the number of trials in each sample; p is population proportion for a 'yes'/success/affirmative in a trial.

+If np < 10, this means the probability of yes/success/affirmative is rather low.
+In each sample of n trials, there will tend to a be a lot of samples with a low number of successes.
+A graph of such a distribution is right skewed (high on the left, long tail to the right) with mean around the population mean (this is the high point of the curve).